-The Fiesta can accommodate four adults, but front occupants enjoy most of the headroom and legroom.
-Compared with rivals like the Honda Fit, Nissan Versa and Toyota Yaris, the Fiesta's rear compartments come up a few inches short.
+The Fiesta can accommodate five adults in a pinch, but front occupants enjoy most of the headroom and legroom.
+Compared with rivals like the Honda Fit, the Nissan Versa and the Toyota Yaris, the Fiesta's rear compartments come up a few inches short.

-Both the sedan and hatchback feature 60/40-split folding rear seats.
-In the hatchback's case, folding down those seats creates 25.4 cu ft., enough space for a couple of snowboards and a weekend's gear.
+Both the sedan and the hatchback feature 60/40-split folding rear seats.
+In the hatchback's case, folding down those seats creates 25.4 cu ft., enough space for a couple of snowboards and a weekend's worth of gear.
 With the seats up, there's 14.9 cu ft.
 The sedan's trunk capacity is 12.8 cu ft.
-Neither this nor the hatchback are particularly great in this regard.
+Neither the sedan nor the hatchback is particularly great in this regard.

 |Basic||3 Years/36,000 Miles|

 |Drivetrain||5 Years/60,000 Miles|